MSN Programs in South Dakota

 For those who are working full-time or busy with family and social lives, online MSN programs may be a better option.
 These programs can be completed in South Dakota, or anywhere else in the country, which also means there are more to choose from.
 Online MSN programs offer greater flexibility and control over one's schedule.

 Capella University and Grand Canyon University are both examples of accredited online MSN program formats.
-Capella's program gives students the option to specialize in diabetes nursing, general nursing, gerontology nursing, nurse education, or nursing leadership and administration.
-The curriculum requires students to complete 56-57 credits, depending on the chosen track, as well as 500 field experience hours.
-The nurse educator and nursing leader and administration tracks are exempt from the field experience requirement.
+Capella's program gives students the option to specialize in nurse education or nursing leadership and administration.
+The curriculum requires students to complete 54 credits.

 Grand Canyon University (GCU) offers multiple master's degree programs in nursing, each with its own focus area.
 These MSN specialties include Clinical Nurse Specialist with an Emphasis in Adult-Gerontology, Family Nurse Practitioner, MSN with Emphasis in Health Care Informatics, and MSN with Emphasis in Nursing Education.
 GCU also offers post-master's certification programs for advanced practice.
 Depending on which track the individual chooses, he or she will be required to complete 36-53 credits and up to 650 supervised clinical hours.